labwc/labwc.github.io/src/hidpi-scaling.md

 To make kanshi settings permanent, add a kanshi entry in `~/.config/labwc/autostart`.

-If you change the kanshi config file on a runnnig system, you can trigger a re-load with `killall -s SIGHUP kanshi`.
+If you change the kanshi config file on a running system, you can trigger a re-load with `killall -s SIGHUP kanshi`.

 ## Wayland Applications